angelxmoreno/CakePHP-Seo-Bakery/docs/source/installation.rst

 Installation
 ************

-You can install this plugin into your CakePHP application using [composer](https://getcomposer.org).
+You can install this plugin into your CakePHP application using `composer <https://getcomposer.org>`_.
 The recommended way to install this package using composer is:

 .. code:: shell